Plan changes during Medicare open enrollment and Medicare Advantage open enrollment: Key takeaways

-- During open enrollment, Part D enrollees can switch to a different Part D plan, enroll in Part for the first time, or drop Part coverage altogether.
+- During general open enrollment, Part D enrollees can switch to a different Part D plan, enroll in Part D for the first time, or drop Part D coverage altogether.

-- During open enrollment, you can switch from one Medicare Advantage plan to another.
+- During general open enrollment and/or Medicare Advantage open enrollment, you can switch from one Medicare Advantage plan to another.

-- During open enrollment, you can switch from Medicare Advantage to Original Medicare.
+- During general open enrollment or Medicare Advantage open enrollment, you can switch from Medicare Advantage to Original Medicare.

-- Similarly, during open enrollment, you can switch from Original Medicare to Medicare Advantage.
+- During general open enrollment, you can switch from Original Medicare to Medicare Advantage.

 If you’re like most Medicare enrollees, you probably aren’t planning to make any changes to your existing coverage for the coming year, but – like most beneficiaries – you should probably at least consider it during Medicare’s open enrollment period.